k-groshev/k-groshev.github.io/_posts/2018-01-02-moved-to-github.md

 comments: true
 author: Konstantin
 ---
-Everybody has his own new years resolution.
+Everybody has his own new year's resolution.
 One of mine was to move my site from dedicated server to the github hosting.
 <!--more-->

 Not everything goes fine for now (well, to be honest - at the moment the site looks as a five-years old kid's creature) but I'm pretty sure this move is a good decision.